Banks and Pandemics

 BankTrack

-The sudden outbreak of COVID-19 in early 2020 awoke the world to how much disruption and suffering a pandemic can bring to people worldwide.
-Beyond the full death toll, now confirmed at close to 7 million, with many million people more estimated to have died from causes indirectly linked to COVID, billions of people have seen their lives severely disrupted, having to deal with sick relatives, suffering loss of livelihoods and unemployment, facing food shortages, social isolation and loneliness, and being confronted with a severe curtailing of their rights and freedoms due to extensive lockdowns, travel bans and school closures.
+The outbreak of COVID-19 in 2020 awoke the world to what impact a pandemic can have on people worldwide.
+Beyond the death toll, confirmed at over 7 million, with many more people estimated to have died from causes indirectly linked to COVID, billions of people saw their severely lives disrupted.

-While for most people the pandemic came as a sudden shock, scientists had predicted the arrival of such a global catastrophe for a long time.
+While the pandemic came as a shock to most people, scientists had predicted its arrival for a long time.
 Over the last decades, there has been a rapid increase in the number of zoonotic diseases (those that pass from animals to humans), and the probability of a pandemic with similar impact to COVID-19 is now estimated to be about 2% in any given year, and growing.
 At worst, the world could be on the brink of entering ‘an era of pandemics’, with raging pandemics disrupting life everywhere being the norm rather than the exception.

-In a world increasingly out of balance, the occurrence of outbreaks, epidemics and pandemics is only expected to worsen, due to a variety of factors that all increase the risk of zoonotic spill overs: climate change leading to forest fires and other habitat loss; wilful habitat destruction and the encroachment of people and human activities (such as mining, poaching and logging) into previously undisturbed nature areas; the massive expansion of global meat production and the associated trade and transport of live animals.
-All these factors lead to ever-increasing interaction between humans and animals.
-This, exacerbated by dramatically increased travel and human connectivity, facilitating the rapid spread of diseases once they occur, drastically increases the risk of future pandemics.
+In a world out of balance, the occurrence of pandemics is only expected to worsen, due to factors that all increase the risk of zoonotic spillovers: climate change leading to forest fires and other habitat loss; wilful habitat destruction and the encroachment of people and human activities (such as mining, poaching and logging) into undisturbed nature areas; and the massive expansion of global meat production, including the associated trade and transport of live animals.
+These key factors result in ever-increasing interaction between humans and animals.
+This, exacerbated by dramatically increased human connectivity, facilitates the rapid spread of diseases once they occur, drastically increasing the risk of future pandemics.

 Role of banks

-Banks may not seem the most obvious starting point for trying to prevent future pandemics.
-Yet, while banks cannot directly stop a deadly virus or other pathogen from jumping from animals to humans, they can certainly help reduce the risk of this occurring, by raising ‘pandemic risk awareness’ amongst their clients, so they operate in a manner that reduces such risk, and especially by not financing any business activities that, because of their nature or geographical location, disturb high risk animal populations in the wild, create breeding grounds for new diseases, or lead to massive further interaction between animals and humans.
+Banks may not seem a logical starting point for trying to prevent future pandemics.
+Yet, while they cannot directly stop a deadly virus or other pathogen from jumping from animals to humans, they can help reduce the risk of this occurring, this by raising ‘pandemic risk awareness’ with their clients, so they operate in a manner that reduces risk.

 The risk of outbreaks leading to future pandemics is especially acute in cattle farming in tropical areas, where cattle are held in close proximity to wild animals, and in every segment of the meat industry globally.
-Similar risk occur in other sectors where animals are kept for their fur, harvesting of bile or feathers, or for trade as pets.
+Similar risks occur in other sectors where animals are kept for their fur, harvesting of bile or feathers, or for trade as pets.
 Each year, billions of animals fall prey to pandemics ravaging through livestock, from swine flu to bird flu to camel flu.
-Many such ‘animal diseases’ already impact humans and it is only a matter of time before an industrial meat farm somewhere in the world produces a new deadly variety.
-To reduce such risk, it is crucial that the further expansion of the global meat industry is brought to a halt, including bank finance for expanding this industry, followed by a rapid phase out of industrial meat production in favour of plant based food production systems.
+Many such ‘animal diseases’ already impact humans and it is only a matter of time before a new deadly variety emerges from a farm somewhere.
+To reduce such risk, it is crucial that the further expansion of the global meat industry is brought to an immediate halt, including bank finance for expanding this industry, followed by a rapid phase out of industrial meat production in favour of plant based food production systems.

 What banks must do

-- Publicly acknowledge their specific responsibility as a bank in helping to prevent future pandemics;
+Publicly acknowledge their specific responsibility as a bank to help prevent future pandemics;

-- Integrate ‘pandemic risk’ into their overall due diligence procedures for individual transactions, and require from all clients that they operate so as to minimise the risk of triggering and spreading new pandemics.
+Integrate assessing ‘pandemic risk’ into their overall due diligence procedures for potential high risk transactions, and require from such clients that they operate so as to minimise the risk of triggering and spreading new pandemics.

-- Conduct an assessment of their portfolio to identify business activities that carry the greatest risk of triggering pandemics, be it through the nature of the activity, impact on ecosystems, geography etc;
+Conduct an assessment of their portfolio to identify all business activities that carry the greatest risk of triggering pandemics, be it through the nature of the activity, impact on ecosystems, geography etc;

-- Based on this assessment, exclude high-impact sectors from finance altogether.
-This includes sectors leading to deforestation, industrial meat production, business activities that are situated in hitherto untouched natural areas, and the fossil fuel industry fueling the climate crisis;
+Based on this assessment, exclude business activities and sectors carrying high pandemic risk from finance altogether.
+This includes sectors leading to destruction of tropical forests, industrial meat production, activities that are situated in hitherto untouched natural areas, and the fossil fuel industry that is fueling the climate crisis;

 What BankTrack does